 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2023

-It was there that the Brits suffered the most causalities (86) of the entire Battle of Brooklyn.The British Royals Reinvade Brooklyn: William and Kate Come Watch Basketball on Historic Battle Site | Justin Jones | December 6, 2014 |DAILY BEAST
+It was there that the Brits suffered the most causalities (86) of the entire Battle of Brooklyn.The British Royals Reinvade Brooklyn: William and Kate Come Watch Basketball on Historic Battle Site | Justin Jones | December 6, 2014 | THE DAILY BEAST

-In the eyes of drug policy experts: the causalities of the war on drugs.Gov't Abandons Best Survey for Counting U.S. Drug Users | Abby Haglage | April 8, 2014 |DAILY BEAST
+In the eyes of drug policy experts: the causalities of the war on drugs.Gov't Abandons Best Survey for Counting U.S. Drug Users | Abby Haglage | April 8, 2014 | THE DAILY BEAST

 Many variables affect test results, muddling connections and causalities.